Skip to Content

 Over the years, Apple has released several versions of the Apple TV.
 While the older versions come with USB, Micro-USB, and USB-C ports, the latest 4K models don’t come with the same connections.

-In this article, we will take a look at each of the Apple TV models, their specifications, as well as their capabilities, to help you uncover the hidden purpose of the USB ports on the Apple TV.
+In this article, we will take a look at each of the Apple TV models, their specifications, and their capabilities to help you uncover the hidden purpose of the USB ports on the Apple TV.

 Which Apple TV Models Have a USB Port?